 The Chemistry Department is committed to involving undergraduates in scientific research.
 Our faculty members have active research programs and encourage undergraduates at all levels to discuss research opportunities.
 Most of our laboratory courses now contain a significant research component.
 Upper level students can pursue their research interests through the Special Topics and/or Senior Research courses on an individual basis with department faculty.
 Undergraduate research experience will make your application to graduate school stand out.

 The Professor Emeritus John Ricci Undergraduate Fellowship

-Established by Dr. Raymond Stevens, USM, '86, in 2007 to honor USM Professor Emeritus John Ricci and his innovative educational program at Brookhaven National Laboratory, these fellowships offer a unique opportunity for USM undergraduates to pursue research at the Scripps Research Institute in San Diego, California.
+Established by Dr. Raymond Stevens, USM, '86, in 2007 to honor USM Professor Emeritus John Ricci and his innovative educational program at Brookhaven National Laboratory, these fellowships offer a unique opportunity for USM undergraduates to pursue research under the direction of Dr. Stevens at the University of Southern California.
 The Stevens Laboratory focuses on structural biology and biochemistry research projects as well as the development of protein therapeutics.
 More specific information about Dr. Stevens's research interests is available at http://stevens.scripps.edu/.

 Faculty Research Programs